mzazon/awesome-cloud-projects/gcp/api-middleware-cloud-run-mcp-servers-service-extensions/api-middleware-cloud-run-mcp-servers-service-extensions.md

    curl -X GET "${MIDDLEWARE_URL}/health"
    ```

-   Expected output: Should show all MCP servers as healthy and return overall middleware status.
+   Expected output: Should show all MCP servers as healthy and return overall middleware status with connectivity information for all three MCP services.

 3. **Test Intelligent API Processing**: